Liver Health UK Team

-NAFLD is the most common liver disease in Western countries.
-It affects between 17% and 46% of adults.
-NAFLD is a term that covers the entire range of fatty liver disease, from isolated steatosis to NASH.
-The main characteristic of people suffering from NAFLD is the accumulation of fat in their liver.
-A healthy liver has no more than 5% of fat.
+The most common liver disease in Western countries is NAFLD which affects between 17% and 46% of adults.
+The term “NAFLD” stands for Non-alcoholic fatty liver disease.
+It is characterized by the accumulation of fat inside the liver cells, which causes inflammation and scarring of the organ.
 While the fat buildup in the liver is often the result of alcohol abuse, NAFLD is not the result of alcoholism.

 Simple fatty liver is a form of NAFLD.
 People suffering from fatty liver have excess fat built up in their liver but very little or no inflammation or cell damage.
 Simple fatty liver normally does not cause liver damage or complications.